cartesi/docs/cartesi-rollups/challenges/overview.md

 ### Solution strategy

 From its inception, the Cartesi framework has the potential to integrate dispute resolution features.
-Cartesi's community-driven iterations have leveraged dispute resolution for [Compute](/compute/overview).
-Prioritizing other features and improvements, like the Microarchitecture enhancement and recent [research on NxN dispute resolution](https://arxiv.org/abs/2212.12439), the community might delve deeper into this area.
+Cartesi's community-driven iterations have leveraged dispute resolution for [Compute](/compute/overview), which may be interesting to investigate further after other features and improvements, like the Microarchitecture enhancement and recent [research on NxN dispute resolution](https://arxiv.org/abs/2212.12439) have been fully addressed.

 ## Large data as input